 If you’re looking for cheap auto insurance in Missouri and you’ve already compared a few providers, you may have found that quotes can be very different from one company to the next.
 The reason for this is because insurers have different ways of calculating monthly and yearly premiums, and some providers cater to specific types of drivers.
 To simplify your search for the best deal, we’ve compared car insurance rates from several leading providers to find the most affordable and best carriers.

 Cheapest Car Insurance Companies in Missouri

-The most effective way to score the cheapest insurance rates in Missouri is to compare quotes from more than one company.
-To simplify your search, we’ve compiled a list of helpful recommendations based on common driver categories:
+The most effective way to score the cheapest insurance rates in Missouri is to get quotes from more than one company.
+To simplify your search, we’ve compiled a list of recommendations based on common driver categories:

 |Liberty Mutual||Safe Drivers|

 We looked at complaint data and policyholder reviews to identify Missouri’s best insurance companies.
 You’ll find the results of our study below:

 Missouri drivers are required by law to buy car insurance that would pay $25,000 for bodily injuries to one person, $50,000 for bodily injuries in one collision, and $10,000 for property damage. $25,000 per person and $50,000 per accident are also required in uninsured motorist bodily injury coverage.

 Penalties for Driving Without Auto Insurance in Missouri

 Having car insurance is mandatory if you want to drive in the state of Missouri.
 Insurance is designed to protect drivers in case of a crash or other unfortunate event by limiting the resulting financial burden.
 In Missouri, the driver who is considered to be “at fault” for the accident is responsible for any and all injuries and damages.
 Insurers can find one or multiple parties to be at fault and assign a percentage of blame to each.